os-js/manual.os-js.org/src/config/README.md

 > NOTE: This list is not complete.
 See `src/config.js` in `@osjs/client` and `@osjs/server` for more information.

+> NOTE: `NODE_ENV=production` will disable any development features that are enabled by default.

 ## Client

 | Key                     | Default value | Description                                              |